Castux/electronics/night_lamp/readme.md

 - SNTP
 - U8G2

-In the U8G options, select `ssd1306_i2c_128x64_noname` in the "u8g2 display, I²C" menu
+In the U8G options, select `ssd1306_i2c_128x64_noname` in the "u8g2 display, I²C" menu.

 ## Config

-The `times` table is a array of seven entries, one per day of the week.
+The `times` table is an array of seven entries, one per day of the week.
 It starts on 1 for Sunday, to 7 for Monday.
-You can have a separate entry for each day, or reuse common configs like in the example.
+You can have a separate entry for each day, or reuse common ones like in the example.

 Each day's entry is an array that defines time spans with their starting times, the images to use, and the colors in RGB (1 is full, 0 is off):